Shin Dong-hyuk: Post-North Korea life

 After spending some time working as a laborer in different parts of China, Shin was accidentally discovered by a journalist in a restaurant in Shanghai, and the reporter recognized the importance of his story.
-The journalist brought Shin to the South Korean embassy for asylum, and from there he traveled to South Korea, where he underwent extensive questioning from authorities to determine if he was a North Korean assassin or spy.
+The journalist brought Shin to the South Korean consulate for asylum, and from there he traveled to South Korea, where he underwent extensive questioning from authorities to determine if he was a North Korean assassin or spy.
 Afterwards, his story was broadcast by the press and he published a Korean language memoir.

-Shin later moved to southern California, changing his name from Shin In Geun to Shin Dong-hyuk in "an attempt to reinvent himself as a free man," and worked for Liberty in North Korea (LiNK), a non-profit organization that raises awareness of human rights issues in North Korea and provides aid to North Korean refugees.
+Shin later moved to Southern California, changing his name from Shin In Geun to Shin Dong-hyuk in "an attempt to reinvent himself as a free man," and worked for Liberty in North Korea (LiNK), a non-profit organization that raises awareness of human rights issues in North Korea and provides aid to North Korean refugees.
 Shin moved back to South Korea to campaign for the eradication of the North Korean prison camps.

 In August 2013, Shin gave several hours of testimony to the United Nations' first commission of inquiry into human rights abuses of North Korea.
 A member of the UN commission described Shin as the world's "single strongest voice" on the atrocities inside North Korean camps.

 Shin described some aspects of his personal life in South Korea in a Financial Times interview on popular culture saying that "I don't really know anything about music.
 I can't sing and I don't feel any emotion from it.
 But I do watch lots of films and the one that moves me the most is Schindler's List".
 On food he says "I know everything is delicious.
 I look at the colours and the way the food is presented on the plate but it's very difficult to choose.
 When I first came to South Korea, I was so greedy that I used to order too much food.
 Nowadays I try to order only as much as I can handle."
 Although Shin lives in South Korea, he was informally adopted by an American couple in Ohio during his time in the United States.
 He says he maintains the relationship, "I have a good relationship with my US foster parents.
 I contact them often.
 Whenever I have a holiday, I visit them.
 I think of them as good parents and I try to be a good son."

-In December 2013, Shin wrote an open letter in the Washington Post to American basketball star Dennis Rodman who visited North Korea a number of times as a self-avowed "friend for life" of Kim Jong-un.
+In December 2013, Shin wrote an open letter in the Washington Post to American basketball star Dennis Rodman who visited North Korea a number of times as a self-avowed "friend for life" of Kim Jong Un.

-On June 30, 2017 Shin Dong-hyuk became a father.
+On June 30, 2017, Shin Dong-hyuk became a father.
 His wife Leeann gave birth to Lucas Yohan Shin.